 MSF supports the Pakistani authorities with emergency response preparedness in case of disease outbreaks or natural disasters.
 When floods hit the Sindh region in October 2020, as a post-emergency response , we set up mobile clinics that visited 25 flood-affected villages in Tehsil Johi.
 Two medical teams provided basic outpatient medical services to more than 4,000 patients over the course of a month.
 Also, essential relief kits were provided to 2,500 families affected by the floods in five union councils of Tehsil Johi.

-In Gujranwala, Punjab province, we opened a new project in November to diagnose and treat people with multidrug-resistant tuberculosis, implementing a decentralised approach, which enables patients to receive care nearer their homes.
+In Gujranwala, Punjab province, we diagnosed and treated people with multidrug-resistant tuberculosis, implementing a decentralised approach that enabled patients to receive care nearer their homes.

 - Try a different country, year, format, or topic.